-London!: Consider the marginal glosses on pages 47 and other features of Utopian cities.
+London!: Consider the marginal glosses on page 51 and other features of Utopian cities.

-&lt;sup>1 As undersheriff, More was the professional legal adviser to the elected citizen-sheriff and would regularly preside over the sheriff's court, the oldest and busiest judicial court in London with a wide range of civil and criminal jurisdiction.
-By the time More wrote Utopia, he had been undersheriff of London for five years, member of Doctors' Common (a society for those practicing Roman or canon law), twice a lecturer of law, continuously an officer at the inns of court, selected to serve as a member of Parliament twice, and an ambassador and legal advisor on foreign embassies in 1515 (and 1517).
+1 More served as undersheriff of London - i.e., the professional legal adviser to the elected citizen-sheriff; as such, More would regularly preside over the sheriff's court, the oldest and busiest judicial court in London with a wide range of civil and criminal jurisdiction.
+By the time More wrote Utopia, he had been undersheriff of London for five years, member of Doctors' Common (a society for those practicing Roman or canon law), twice a lecturer of law, continuously an officer at the inns of court, selected to serve as a member of Parliament twice, and an ambassador and legal advisor on England foreign embassy in 1515 (and again in 1517).

-Only twice does the phrase "law of nature" occur in all of More's writings.
+2 Only twice does the phrase "law of nature" occur in all of More's writings.
 In his controversy with Luther, More argues for reason's ability to guide human action; in this context he states that "the ten commandments put back into remembrance certain conclusions of the law of nature which their reason (overwhelmed with sensuality) had then forgotten" (CW 6: 141/19-22).
 In the English version of Richard III, the Queen invokes man's law, "the law of nature," and God's law in the Sanctuary debate, but the phrase does not occur in the Latin version.